-The landscape of real-time communication has undergone substantial transformation in recent years.
+The landscape of real-time applications has undergone substantial transformation in recent years.
 Companies across industries are integrating voice AI agents and real-time video capabilities into their core products, with LiveKit Cloud supporting over 100,000 developers collectively handling over 3 billion calls per year.
 This growth reflects a fundamental shift in how users expect to interact with applications—demanding seamless, low-latency communication experiences that work reliably at scale.

 LiveKit addresses these requirements through a comprehensive, open-source platform that eliminates many of the traditional barriers to building real-time communication features.
 Rather than managing the complexities of WebRTC infrastructure, developers can focus on creating differentiated user experiences while relying on proven, scalable architecture.
+At Azumo, we’ve helped clients integrate LiveKit into AI-powered chatbots, telehealth platforms, and real-time customer service tools.
+This guide reflects our hands-on experience implementing scalable voice and video features using LiveKit’s open-source and cloud-hosted offerings.

 Key Takeaways

-• Open-Source Flexibility: LiveKit operates under Apache License 2.0, eliminating vendor lock-in while providing enterprise-grade features including end-to-end encryption and HIPAA compliance
+- Open-Source Flexibility: LiveKit operates under Apache License 2.0, eliminating vendor lock-in while providing enterprise-grade features including end-to-end encryption and HIPAA compliance

-• Proven Scalability: The platform supports over 100,000 AI developers handling 3+ billion calls annually, with SFU architecture that scales horizontally to 100,000 simultaneous participants per session
+- Proven Scalability: The platform supports over 100,000 AI developers handling 3+ billion calls annually, with SFU architecture that scales horizontally to 100,000 simultaneous participants per session

-• AI-Native Framework: LiveKit Agents 1.0 offers production-ready voice AI capabilities with 85% accuracy in turn detection and seamless integration with major AI providers like OpenAI and Deepgram
+- AI-Native Framework: LiveKit Agents 1.0 offers production-ready voice AI capabilities with 85% accuracy in turn detection and seamless integration with major AI providers like OpenAI and Deepgram

-• Flexible Deployment: Choose between self-hosted infrastructure or LiveKit Cloud managed service with identical APIs, enabling smooth transitions as requirements evolve
+- Flexible Deployment: Choose between self-hosted infrastructure or LiveKit Cloud managed service with identical APIs, enabling smooth transitions as requirements evolve

-• Cost-Effective Infrastructure: Eliminates licensing fees while providing enterprise features, with predictable per-minute pricing for managed services and full control over data residency
+- Cost-Effective Infrastructure: Eliminates licensing fees while providing enterprise features, with predictable per-minute pricing for managed services and full control over data residency

-• Comprehensive SDK Support: Consistent APIs across web, iOS, Android, Flutter, and React Native platforms, plus telephony integration for phone-based voice agents
+- Comprehensive SDK Support: Consistent APIs across web, iOS, Android, Flutter, and React Native platforms, plus telephony integration for phone-based voice agents

 Open Source Foundation with Enterprise Capabilities